Fixed-point arithmetic: Choice of scaling factors

 For greater efficiency, scaling factors are often chosen to be powers (positive or negative) of the base b used to represent the integers internally.
 However, often the best scaling factor is dictated by the application.
-Thus one often uses scaling factors that are powers of 10 (e.g. 1/100 for dollar values), for human convenience, even when the integers are represented internally in binary.
-Decimal scaling factors also mesh well with the metric (SI) system, since the choice of the fixed-point scaling factor is often equivalent to the choice of a unit of measure (like centimeters or microns instead of meters).
+Thus, one often uses scaling factors that are powers of 10 (e.g., 1/100 for dollar values) for human convenience, even when the integers are represented internally in binary.
+Decimal scaling factors also mesh well with the metric (SI) system, since the choice of the fixed-point scaling factor is often equivalent to the choice of a unit of measure (like centimeter or micron in relation to meter).

-However, other scaling factors may be used occasionally, e.g. a fractional amount of hours may be represented as an integer number of seconds; that is, as a fixed-point number with scale factor of 1/3600.
+However, other scaling factors may be used occasionally, e.g., a fractional amount of hours may be represented as an integer number of seconds; that is, as a fixed-point number with a scale factor of 1/3600.

-Even with the most careful rounding, fixed-point values represented with a scaling factor S may have an error of up to ±0.5 in the stored integer, that is, ±0.5 S in the value.
+Even with the most careful rounding, fixed-point values represented with a scaling factor S may have an error of up to ±0.5S in the stored integer value.
 Therefore, smaller scaling factors generally produce more accurate results.

 On the other hand, a smaller scaling factor means a smaller range of the values that can be stored in a given program variable.
-The maximum fixed-point value that can be stored into a variable is the largest integer value that can be stored into it, multiplied by the scaling factor; and similarly for the minimum value.
+The maximum fixed-point value that can be stored into a variable is the largest integer value that can be stored into it, multiplied by the scaling factor, and similarly for the minimum value.
 For example, the table below gives the implied scaling factor S, the minimum and maximum representable values V_{min} and V_{max}, and the accuracy δ = S/2 of values that could be represented in 16-bit signed binary fixed point format, depending on the number f of implied fraction bits.